Zeetaz/postMessage-tracker/README.md

+### Fork from the OG himself - modified for Manifest V3 that actually should work (maybe...)

+The goal is to simply make the base variant if frans's postmessage tracker work as it does in V2 but in V3 for chrome.

+1. Make sure it functions similarly / behaves the same as V2+ (for the end results)

+2. Most of the "clones" I've seen for v3 does not function properly, they inject too "slow", therefore only dynamically loaded listeners will be caught - I don't like that.

+3. I am not a programmer - But it should work

+Anyhow, work in progress - looks like it might actually work *properly* right now.

+**Note:** Don't ask me about this code.
+I gave subtle hints to a selection of AI's untill one eventually did something resembeling what I wanted and I just tossed it up here.

+______________________________

 # postMessage-tracker

 Made by [Frans Rosén](https://twitter.com/fransrosen).
 Presented during the ["Attacking modern web technologies"-talk](https://www.youtube.com/watch?v=oJCCOnF25JU) ([Slides](https://speakerdeck.com/fransrosen/owasp-appseceu-2018-attacking-modern-web-technologies)) at OWASP AppSec Europe back in 2018, but finally released in May 2020.